 The first blast on the mountain occurred in 1927.
 Under the direction of sculptor Gutzon Borglum, 400 men and women worked through hot summers and cold winters to create the 60-foot faces, nearly 500 feet up the side of the mountain.
 Over 90% of the mountain was carved using dynamite.
 The fine details of the faces were achieved, using jackhammers and hand chisels.
 Operators hung from the top of the mountain in bosun chairs held by steel cables.
 Despite the dangerous work, in the 14 years it took to carve the mountain, not a single person died.
 The memorial was officially declared complete on October 31, 1941.

 Things to Do at Mount Rushmore

 Mount Rushmore National Memorial is open year-round, seven days a week and is located only three miles from Keystone and 23 miles from Rapid City, South Dakota.
-The memorial offers a variety of activities so plan to spend at least four to five hours there.
-Visitors can leave and return to the memorial the same day for the evening lighting ceremony.
-Mount Rushmore also features an award-winning audio tour, information center and gift shop.
+The parking structure and memorial grounds open at 5:00 a.m. every day and close at 11:00 p.m. in season and 9:00 p.m. from October through March 9.
+The memorial offers a variety of activities so plan to spend at least four hours there.
+Visitors can leave and return to the memorial the same day for dinner and the evening lighting ceremony.
+Mount Rushmore also features a gift shop, the Carver's Marketplace that opens each day at 8:00 a.m. where guests can enjoy breakfast, lunch or dinner; an information center and an award-winning audio tour.
+For more information on the audio tour CLICK HERE

 Hours & Fees*